WallarooLabs/blog.wallaroolabs.com/content/post/spinning-up-a-wallaroo-cluster-is-easy.md

 | 1 000 000     |    11m40s       |  12m30s   | 15m40s        |
 | 10 000 000    |    43m50s      |  36m30s   |  32m30s       |

 As you can see from the table above, the fact that we spin up infrastructure on demand plays a big role in the run-time of our batch jobs.
-It seems that a cluster of 4 machines hits a sweet-spot between price and performance -- we can handle 10x more data and still fit in the hour-long window allotted for our application.
+It seems that a cluster of 4 machines hits a sweet-spot between price and performance -- we can handle 10x more data and still fit in the hour-long window allotted for our application, and not have to wait for a big cluster to spin up and then back down.

 ## Conclusion